 Do All Medicare Advantage Plans Have Dental Coverage?

 No, not all Medicare Advantage plans offer dental coverage.
 For 2016 (the earliest available numbers), an estimated 60% of Medicare Advantage enrollees had some form of dental coverage.
-Some had preventive benefits only (19%) while a larger number (42%) had coverage that included preventive care as well as more extensive coverage.
+Some had preventive benefits only (19%), while a larger number (42%) had coverage that included preventive care and more extensive coverage.
 The more extensive coverage usually includes dental restoration services, such as dentures, fillings, or dental implants.

 Is It Less Expensive to Buy Dental Coverage on the Open Market?

 Medical care is expensive, and dental care proves no exception.
-An estimated 20% of Medicare beneficiaries who required dental services spent more than $1,000 on their dental care in 2016.
-However, nearly 60% spent between $1 and $500.
+An estimated 19% of Medicare beneficiaries who required dental services spent more than $1,000 on their dental care in 2016.

 Just as with Medicare Advantage plans, individual dental plans can vary in their coverage.
 We researched senior dental coverage through BlueCross BlueShield of North Carolina for a 70-year-old man.
 We were quoted a $23.86 monthly premium for a preventive plan that offered $0 copayments for preventive services (like dental visits).
 Their “Core” plan was $44.35 and offered coverage at a higher percent—but had a yearly max of $1,000 that the plan would pay.